xmppo/xmpp-php/README.md

 ## Logging

-By default the library is creating 3 files in its root folder:
+Upon new established session the library is creating 3 files in `logs/` folder:

 `request.xml` -> containing XML's sent to the server `response.xml` -> containing XML's received from the server `xmpp.log` -> will contain all other logs (currently empty)

+While this is good for testing a single session, concurrent ones will render those files unusable as they will get merged request/response from multiple sessions.

+In order to circumvent this, `Options` now has a possibility to set a flag with `setSimpleLog(false)` (defaults to `true`) which will create additional 3 files for each established session.

+These files are prefixed by time in `YMD` format, plus time and unique ID.

-You can easily see the communication between server and client this way and debug if something's wrong.
+It may be cumbersome to have 3 files created on each session, but it is a great way to easily see the communication between server and client this way and debug if something's wrong.

 # Other